 The maker of these grinning cats is Swiss-French artist Thoma Vuille who’s been painting them since 1997.
 In 2004 artist and film maker Chris Marker took the iconic symbol for his 2004 documentary The Case of the Grinning Cat.

-As I mentioned in the introduction, I noticed there was especially a significant amount of stencil art.
+I noticed there was especially a great amount of stencil art in Marseille.
 I’m not sure what the reason for this would be.
 Perhaps there are just a lot of French stencil artists?
-Or perhaps it’s the fast nature of stencilling that makes it more appealling and convenient for artists to paint on the walls?
-Whatever the reason is, I was happy to discover works by the world-famous French stencil artist C215, also known by his real name Christian Guémy.
-Unfortunately some of his works were covered in graffiti, but here are some photos of the best conserved pieces.
+Or perhaps it’s the fast nature of stencilling that makes it more appealing and convenient for artists to paint on the walls?
+Although, being such a street art and graffiti hotspot, I don’t think there’s much policing in this area.

-Besides works by C215, I was extremely pleased to find work by Italian artist Alice Pasquini (below, on the right) , who’s so famous she only needs to add her first name as a tag.
+Besides works by C215, I was extremely pleased to find work by Italian artist Alice Pasquini (below, on the right).
+She’s so famous she only needs to add her first name as a tag.
 I was having a discussion with a friend about the works by C215 and Alice and that I sometimes have problems distinguishing between these two artists.
 He told me that in fact C215 used to be Alice’s mentor.
 I’m not sure if this is entirely true, but it does make sense if you look at their work.

 To the left of the dog by Alice, you see a portrait of Julian Assange by Mahn Kloix.